nikhilJasani/SpringBootServices/README.md

-# ATMLocator
+# SpringBoot services
-A microservice demonstration offering service to locate ATM in UK
+A microservice demonstration using SpringBoot as framework